John Ware (TV journalist): Other activities

 Ware is co-author, with Gerald Posner, of Mengele: The Complete Story, 1986.

 In 2012, Ware took voluntary redundancy from the BBC, but has continued with some freelance work.
 Since leaving the BBC, he has published articles about its top management.

 In April 2020, he was part of a consortium which bought The Jewish Chronicle after it went into liquidation.
 In 2024, following a scandal over apparent fabrications published by the Chronicle, Ware told The Times that he did not know who funded the paper's purchase: "I, and some others, repeatedly asked to be told who the new funders were.
-We were told that wouldn’t be possible.
+We were told that wouldn't be possible.
 I was assured that they were politically mainstream and I trusted those assurances because I trusted who gave them.
-I didn’t want the paper to fold so I allowed my name to be used, having been told it would help.
+I didn't want the paper to fold so I allowed my name to be used, having been told it would help.
 I had zero managerial, financial or editorial influence, control or input, nor ever have had.
 It was just a name."
-Ware stopped writing for the Chronicle in February 2024 and defected to the Jewish News due to concerns over the Chronicle's editorial trajectory under its new editor, Wallis Simons.
+Ware stopped writing for the Chronicle in February 2024 and defected to the Jewish News, due to concerns over the Chronicle's editorial trajectory under its new editor, Wallis Simons.

-In September 2023, he released a TV documentary titled The Dark Side of Roger Waters, made in collaboration with the Campaign Against Antisemitism, in which he investigates accusations against the musician Roger Waters of antisemitic behavior.
+In September 2023, Ware released a TV documentary titled The Dark Side of Roger Waters, made in collaboration with the Campaign Against Antisemitism, in which he investigates accusations against the musician Roger Waters of antisemitic behaviour.